AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-user-props.md

 ### User Preferences {#user-preferences}

 Each user can set certain properties for themselves.
-This is available from **Preferences** dialog in the top right corner of the consoles.
+This is available from the **Preferences** dialog box in the upper-right corner of the consoles.

 ![screen_shot_2012-02-08at105033am](assets/screen_shot_2012-02-08at105033am.png)